wnchan/tp/docs/UserGuide.md

 title: StudentConnect User Guide
 ---

-StudentConnect is a solution for hassle-free team formation for students to browse profiles and connect with others for group projects.
+StudentConnect is a solution for hassle-free team formation for students to browse profiles and connect with others for the CS2103T and CS2101 group project.

 ## Table of Contents